-The proposed project is needed for several reasons:
+The layover facility is needed for several reasons:

-- Amtrak requires a facility to store, restock and perform routine light maintenance such as cleaning and refueling of passenger rail equipment used for Amtrak Downeaster service.
+· Amtrak requires a facility to store, restock and perform daily inspections and routine servicing, such as cleaning and refueling of passenger rail equipment used for Amtrak Downeaster service.

-- A layover facility located near the terminus of Amtrak Downeaster service (Brunswick Station) will reduce train movements between Brunswick and the current layover location in Portland that are required now to position equipment for the morning runs.
-These trips back to Portland from Brunswick at night and then back from Portland to Brunswick in the morning don’t carry passengers, increase fuel use and operating costs, and create additional night-time disturbances to abutters along the 28-mile route
+· A layover facility located near the eastern terminus of Amtrak Downeaster service (Brunswick Station) will eliminate deadhead train movements between Brunswick and the current layover location in Portland that are required now to position equipment for the morning runs.
+These trips back to Portland from Brunswick at night and then back from Portland to Brunswick in the morning don’t carry passengers, increase fuel use and operating costs.

 As a result of input from the Advisory Group and members of the public, the layover building is being designed to:

 · accommodate inside storage of all trains sets and locomotives used in the Downeaster service to virtually eliminate the need for extended outside idling of train engines;

 · meet an overall net Sound Transmission Class (STC) of 44 or greater, far greater than federal requirements of STC 23, to minimize noise impacts;

 · utilize light fixtures and placement of light fixtures which limit light spillover onto adjacent parcels;

 · include visual screening on the north side perimeter fence.